 - Content that disregards diversity, or is insensitive to a marginalized group or groups

 - Posting regularly scheduled content during a world crisis

-- Resharing harmful or violent content (this is obvious)
+- Resharing harmful or violent content

-A crisis is the response to a brand “oops”.
+A crisis is a response to a brand “oops”.
 But, it isn’t just your average troll comment, customer service snafu, or out-of-stock product frenzy.
 A social media crisis will have your inbox inundated with negative mentions, calls among users to cancel your brand, an influx in overall earned mentions, and possible legal repercussions.

 Audience behavior can only be predicted to a certain degree and if/when a brand’s prediction is wrong is when problems arise.

 Having a social media crisis management plan in place can help brands to best control, address, and resolve crises.